veloren/book/src/contributors/compiling.md

 To compile without running, use `cargo build` instead.

-**Note**: _The initial compilation will take from 5min up to 30min therefore grab a tea and some snacks and come back later._
+**Note:** _The initial compilation will take from 5min up to 30min therefore grab a tea and some snacks and come back later._

 ## Compile and Run Veloren Server